betadv/BetaDv/README.md

 - 🌱 I currently have Knowledge of Javascript (Node.JS and Vanilla), HTML and CSS.
  I also know some Python, I don't have as much Knowledge as I do in Javascript though.

-- ⚒️ I'm currently learning C# (For Unity 2021) to Start a Game Dev Career.
+- ⚒️ I'm currently learning C# (For Unity 2021) to Start Game Development.

 - 🎨 Also I am absolutely Horrendous at any kind of Art.